 In addition to those cost-saving benefits, another reason why videos are cost-effective is that you will only be paying once to create these videos which you can use for a long time.

 2. Videos are great at breaking down complex information.

-This is especially true when you use animated videos to tackle specific complex topics that may be hard to visualise through live action.
+This is especially true when you use animated videos.
+They are well-equipped to tackle specific complex topics that may be hard to visualise through live action.
 You have more creativity and freedom to visualise certain elements when you choose to create animated videos.

-Along with being easy to break down information, it is also easy to just go back and replay part of the video if you missed a part or just want to go back and review everything you have learned so far.
+Along with being easy to break down information, it is also easy to just go back and replay part of the video.
+This is great if you missed a part or just want to go back and review everything you have learned so far.